+Current

-Current Master of Arts (M.A.)
+Master of Arts (M.A.)

-The 30 credit M.A. conveys the precepts of contemporary fine art aesthetics and professional practices directed toward the creation of works of art, the application of creative ideas, and the transmission of knowledge about works of art and their interrelationships.
+ecepts of contemporary al practices directed rt, the application of creative ideas, and the transmission of knowledge about works of art and their interrelationships.
 The M.A. is a practice-oriented degree leading to personal creative development and achievement.
 The program's summer residency and blended online offerings are designed to accommodate the practicing art educator who desires a studio-focused degree.
 The program is also appropriate for educators seeking to fulfill PDE Level II Certificate requirements.

+Proposed

-L. Core Cor rses (12 cr.)
+rrses (12 cr.)

 ART 610 Creative Inquiry: Visual Concepts 3 cr

-ART 611 Creative Inquiry: Inter-Media
+ART 611 Creative Inquiry: Inter-Media i

-,,,,,, Contexts 3 cr
+Contexts 3 cr

 ART 612 Expanded Drawing.
 3 cr

-Select one course from the following:
+Select one course from the following: 1

-ART 680 Graduate Studio Critique 3 cr
+ART 680 Graduate Studio Critique 3 cr.

-ART 630 Critical Practice 3 cr
+ART 630 Critical Practice 3 cr.

 II.
-Studies i n Visual Culture (3 cr.) -
+Studies in Visual Culture (3 cr.)

-ART 620 Art and Visual Culture 3 cr
+ART 620 Art and Visual Culture 3 cr.

-1.77

 III.
-Gradua te-Level Elective Courses (6 cr.)
+Graduat te-Level Elective Courses (6 cr.)4

 6 cr.

 IV.
-Synthes is (9 cr.)
+Synthes

-Concentration 1.2.3.
-6 cr
+Concentration 1.2.3 6 сг.

 ART 740 M.A.
 Exhibition 3 cr.

+Total 30 cr.

+that can count toward the concentration on are:

+ART 557 Graduate Studio in Print Media

+ART 559 Graduate Studio in Fibers

+ART 560 Graduate Studio in Jewelry and Meta al Work

+ART 572 Graduate Studio in Ceramics

+ART 573 Graduate Studio in Sculpture

+ART 574

+ART 575 Graduate Studio in Drawing

+ART 576 Graduate Studio in Woodworking

+o Graduate Studio Courses in concert

+M.A.
+Projec t goals as approved by the student's M Α,

+Project Cor nmittee.

+2 0 1 . will submit a M.A.
+Project Proposal and !

+10.1 1 1 1 1 1 1 1 1 1 1 1

+undergo a c andidacy review by the Art Graduate

+undergo a c Committee candidacy review by the Art Graduate upon the completion of 12-15 cr. rs choosing to use their free elective